HyrumHendrickson/Study_Tools/README.md

 https://hyrumhendrickson.github.io/Study_Tools/
-site is live at this link, go check it out
+site is live at this link, go check it out.